GooseberryPie/Cybersecurity-Projects/README.md

 ## A collection of cybersecurity projects

-##Project The First - Phishing Email
+##Project The First - Recognizing a Phishing Email the Non-Technical Way

 ###Take a look at the example email which purports to be from Microsoft.
 Before acting on an email take a moment to determine its authenticity.